ExperimentalHypothesis/ai-chatbot/README.md

 ## TODOs: Next Steps & Improvements
 - **Better chunking strategy:** This would have a major impact.
-There really should be a custom class that chunks the document in a much better way then what `RecursiveCharacterTextSplitter` does.
+There really should be a custom class that chunks the document into more logical parts (chapters/subchapters) then what `RecursiveCharacterTextSplitter` does.
 - **Better storage:**
 - **Add some eval:**
-- **Add observability:**